SallyPY/networks-motif-significance-profile/README.md

 </ul>

 <h2>Graphs</h2>
-Visual results and graphs can be found in the .ipynb files.
+Visual results and graphs can be found in the main .ipynb files.
 A slide presentation is also available.